article / Hotspot conflict

 The situation at Hunter Army Airfield is quite similar.
 In addition to housing regimental and battalion units, it also hosts Ranger regimental and battalion units, the Combat Aviation Brigade of the 3rd Infantry Division, as well as several aviation units from the Army, Air Force, Marine Corps, and even the Coast Guard.

-Moreover, the claim that "there were - and - helicopters from the 160th Special Operations Aviation Regiment at RAF Fairford" lacks any photographic or video evidence for support.
-In other words, the - helicopters that took off from Campbell Army Airfield and Hunter Army Airfield could have been carrying personnel from any of the aforementioned units.
+Moreover, there is no photographic or video evidence to support the claim that MH-47 and MH-60 helicopters from the 160th Special Operations Aviation Regiment appeared at the so-called RAF Fairford.
+In other words, the C-17s that took off from Campbell Army Airfield and Hunter Army Airfield could have been carrying any of the aforementioned units.

 However, based on various signs, although there is no evidence, the editor believes that these aircraft are highly likely to be equipped with the 1st Special Operations Aviation Regiment.
 Why do I dare to say that?
 Let's hold that thought for now.